[Pictures taken from the DK ILLUSTRATED FAMILY BIBLE pgs. 44-45 Copyright

 12. "Even as Sodom and Gomorrah and the neighbouring cities which in like manner gave themselves over to fornication (za-ni or prostitution), and followed after other carnal lusts (bis-ra flesh, people)..."
 (Jude 1:7 Lamsa).
 This verse is talking about how the people of Sodom and Gomorrah and the neighbouring cities committed fornication (pre-marital sex), which included incest and prostitution.
 Additionally, these people followed after "other flesh (people)," which is referring to the foreigners/strangers.
 The Aramaic word bis-ra, translated as carnal lusts here, really means flesh or people.
 We see this here: "It shall come to pass in the last days, said God, I will pour My spirit upon all flesh (people); and your sons and your daughters shall prophesy and your young men shall see visions and your old men shall dream dreams;" (Acts 2: 17 Lamsa).
 Another example is when Paul said that Israel was the “sons of my flesh (or people)” (Rom.
 11:14).
 Dr. Lamsa, however, translated the words “sons of” as “those who are” in this verse.
 (See also Gen. 37:27).

 A translation of this verse would then be: "Even as Sodom and Gomorrah and the neighboring cities which in like manner gave themselves over to fornication, and went after other people."
 The statement “went after other people” is referring to how the citizens were treating or going after foreigners and foreign couples.
+It could be implied it was done to harm or do violence (compare: Jer.
+48:2).
 The Bible gives examples which specifically infer that the men could be killed or were beaten (Acts 17:5-9).
 Perhaps they were also humiliated by being raped.
 Sometimes a husband was spared if he offered up his wife or concubine to be raped.
 Sometimes he was killed and his wife was given to another.
 So the words written by Yehudah (Jude) don't explicitly say the people of Sodom and Gomorrah were raping men or committing homosexuality.
 Those last words could be referring to other things.

 Is the Bible Against Homosexuality? by Preacher Mattai © 2016.
 All rights reserved.